 A subfloor is a wooden, structural substrate to which durable finished flooring is attached.
 Plywood is usually used as subfloor today.
 There are many types, sizes and configurations of plywood.
 Different plywoods use various materials and methods of manufacture, depending on the application for which they're intended.
 There are several types of plywood that are well-suited for subfloors.

-While OSB is the most popular structural panel, CDX plywood is the most popular type of traditional or "veneer" plywood.
+CDX plywood is the most popular type of traditional or "veneer" plywood.
 CDX plywood is like other laminate plywoods, but the outer layers of laminate are grades "C" and "D," which means they are cosmetically rough and contain many imperfections, thus lowering their cost.
 This is desirable for structural panels because finish plywood can be extremely expensive.
-The "X" indicates that the plywood can withstand some exposure.
+The "X" indicates that the plywood can withstand some moisture exposure.
 As with OSB, it is suitable for exterior sheathing as well, although it is not as water-resistant as OSB.

 Tongue and Groove